What is Transcendental Meditation?

 What it isn't

-TM is not the same as mindfulness practice — the technical content is closer to [japa](lexicon:japa) than to [satipaṭṭhāna](lexicon:satipatthana), and the orientation is toward subsidence into the prior awareness the mantra dissolves into, not toward open-monitoring of present experience.
-It is not a Hindu religion in the orthodox sense, though the Maharishi's guru lineage runs unambiguously through the Daśanāmi Śaṅkara order and the structural inheritance is Vedāntic.
-And the technique — silent mental repetition of a meaningless bīja, allowed to dissolve into the prior silence — is not unique to TM; the same operating move is present across Indian mantra traditions and in centering prayer and the Jesus Prayer tradition.
-What is distinctive to TM is the standardised seven-step initiation, the twenty-minute twice-daily schedule, the proprietary mantra-assignment table, and the corporate-institutional form into which Maharishi packaged a practice that, technically considered, is one of the most ancient methods in the Indian tradition.
+TM is not the same as mindfulness practice.
+Its technical content is closer to [japa](lexicon:japa) than to [satipaṭṭhāna](lexicon:satipatthana).
+The orientation is toward subsidence into the prior awareness the mantra dissolves into, not toward open-monitoring of present experience.
+TM is not a Hindu religion in the orthodox sense, though the Maharishi's guru lineage runs through the Daśanāmi Śāṅkara order and the structural inheritance is Vedāntic.
+Silent mental repetition of a bīja allowed to dissolve into silence is not unique to TM.
+The same move appears across Indian mantra traditions and in centering prayer and the Jesus Prayer tradition.
+What is distinctive to TM is the standardised seven-step initiation, the twenty-minute twice-daily schedule, the proprietary mantra-assignment table, and the corporate-institutional form Maharishi built around a practice that is technically one of the most ancient methods in the Indian tradition.